 But who does my family 'belong' to?
 Who 'owns' my neighborhood, city, church, or planet?

-We know that society needs more owners and more safe places for people to belong.
+We know that in this sense, society needs more 'owners' - more people stepping up to care and to matter, more safe places for people to belong.
 But if we believe ownership comes as a result of money or position, and responsibility comes as a result of ownership, we'll never get there.
 We'll keep acting like renters in all the areas where money and position matter little - which happen to be all the areas that matter most.